DOCUMENT CONTROL SOFTWARE

 The task for the periodic review can be sent to different persons or activity profiles (e.g. reviewers, approvers, releasers).

-Independently of the additional features in the ‘training management’, you can store a document distribution list on the basis of which the ‘Binding for list’ for a document is created.
+Independently of the additional features in the ‘Training Management’, you can store a document distribution list on the basis of which the ‘Binding for list’ for a document is created.
 If document distribution is used, a first distribution list is specified in the document circulation.
 In the first distribution list, those employees are selected who will receive the task for the read-and-understood training after the document is released.
 In connection with the processing of this task, a sub-distribution option is available.
 The employee can distribute the document to other employees in connection with the read-and-understood training.

-Document control improves the lifecycle of documents and records by ensuring that all documents and information are controlled systematically and efficiently.
+Document Control improves the lifecycle of documents and records by ensuring that all documents and information are controlled systematically and efficiently.
 A DMS supports these processes by organising the entire lifecycle from the creation and archiving to the disposal of documents and records.
 This leads to improved documentation and seamless integration into the company’s quality management.

-Document control is essential for the management of information and changes, as it ensures that all documents and information are correctly documented and monitored.
+Document Control is essential for the management of information and changes, as it ensures that all documents and information are correctly documented and monitored.
 With a DMS, changes and important records can be tracked seamlessly, which increases the quality of the information.
 This is crucial for reliable quality management and helps the company to ensure a high level of accuracy and consistency in its processes.

-Document control contributes to the effective archiving and management of documents and records by implementing processes that ensure the correct handling and storage of all documents.
+Document Control contributes to the effective archiving and management of documents and records by implementing processes that ensure the correct handling and storage of all documents.
 A DMS enables companies to manage documents and information centrally, which simplifies archiving and management.
 This supports documentation and ensures that all documents are correctly controlled and available throughout their entire lifecycle.

 A document is assigned to an author to whom editing is reserved.
 However, authorship can be transferred to another employee so that they can add further content if necessary.

 By means of a numbering scheme, a unique number can be assigned to each document in the dls | eQMS.
 Hierarchical numbering is also available here, which has an impact on the release processes.
-For example, an attachment created with a hierarchical numbering system can only be released if the higher-level document has been released.
+For example, an attachment created with a hierarchical numbering system can only be released if the superordinate document is released.

 One or more further applicable documents and/or attachments can be assigned to a controlled document.
 They are listed in the document properties and in the preview and can also be accessed directly here.